 - Subjective justified reasons – which occur when the employee commits a breach of his/her contractual obligations or is guilty of negligence in the performance of his/her duties, but the behavior is not so serious as to constitute a dismissal for just cause; or

 - Just cause – that indicates any serious misconduct or breach that renders the continuation of the employment impossible, including, theft, riot, serious insubordination, and any other behavior that seriously undermines the fiduciary relationship with the employer.

-According to Law 223/1991, employers with more than 15 employees must follow a specific information and consultation procedure involving the Trade Unions with regard to collective dismissals.
-The employer must notify, in writing, the competent employment office, the employees’ staff representatives and the respective Trade Unions of the decision to proceed with the collective dismissal.
-In the absence of the above-mentioned employee representative bodies, notice shall be given to the “comparatively more representative” trade associations.
+Employers with more than 15 employees must follow a specific information and consultation procedure involving the Trade Unions with regard to collective dismissals.
+In the absence of employee representative bodies, notice shall be given to the “comparatively more representative” trade associations.

-Italian law provides for the payment of a deferred form of remuneration, otherwise known as the severance payment.
+Italian law provides for the payment of a deferred form of remuneration, otherwise known as the severance payment (TFR).
 Along with other minor statutory termination amounts, the TFR must be paid to employees whenever an employment contract is terminated, irrespective of the cause of termination.
 The amount of the TFR varies depending on the employee’s salary and length of service (it is approximately equal to 8% of the yearly gross salary per each year of employment).

 Is a Separation Agreement required or considered best practice?